A Drop of Nelson's Blood

-"A Drop of Nelson's Blood" is a sea shanty, also known as "Roll the old chariot along" (Roud No. 3632) The origins are unclear, but the title comes from the first line: "A drop of Nelson's blood wouldn't do us any harm".
+"A Drop of Nelson's Blood" is a sea shanty, also known as "Roll the old chariot along" (Roud No. 3632) The origins are unclear, but the title comes from the line: "A drop of Nelson's blood wouldn't do us any harm".
 Often described as a "walkaway" or "runaway chorus" or "stamp and go" sea shanty, the song features on the soundtrack of the 2019 film Fisherman's Friends.
 The chorus comes from the 19th century Salvation Army hymn, 'Roll the old chariot'.
-This song developed into a shanty.

-Composition

-The verses are things the sailors would miss while at sea for a long time with each line being repeated three times.
+Each line is sung three times and describes something that the singing sailors would miss while at sea for a long time.
 The last line is always "And we'll all hang on behind", although some versions say "we won't drag on behind".

 Nelson's blood

-Following his victory and death at the Battle of Trafalgar, Nelson's body was preserved in a cask of brandy, or rum, to allow transport back to England.
-‘Nelson's blood' became a nickname for rum, but it can also mean Nelson's spirit or bravery.
+Following his victory and death at the Battle of Trafalgar, Nelson's body was preserved in a cask of brandy or rum for transport back to England.
+Though when news of Nelson's death and return to British soil reached the general public, people either 1. argued rum would've been the better alternative or 2. wrongly assumed the body was preserved in rum to begin with.
+'Nelson's blood' became a nickname for rum, but it can also mean Nelson's spirit or bravery.

 The shanty was sung to accompany certain work tasks aboard sailing ships, especially those that required a bright walking pace.

 Although Nelson is mentioned in the title, there is no evidence that the shanty dates from the time of Nelson, who died in 1805.

-Song text

 Origins

 The term 'Roll the chariot' was used by religious groups in the 19th century in England.
 The Primitive Methodist preacher William Clowes mentions the phrase several times in his journals (1810 to that of 1838) describing his work spreading the word of God.

 In the 1880s, 'Roll the old Chariot' was used by the Salvation Army as a campaign hymn.
 At around the same time Gospel singers from America were touring in the UK, singing gospel songs.